 Add the onion, bell pepper, carrot, and garlic to the food processor bowl and pulse until finely chopped but not pureed, scraping the bowl with a rubber spatula about halfway through the process, about 8 one-second pulses.
 Transfer to the bowl with the breadcrumbs.

 In two batches, pulse the chuck and sirloin until it resembles a coarse, medium grind, 10 to 15 one-second pulses.
 Add the meat to the bowl with the crouton and vegetable mixture, along with the salt, and mix with your hands to combine.
 Quickly work in the egg.

-Pack this mixture into the loaf pan to mold the shape of the meatloaf.
-Then, turn the meatloaf out of the loaf pan onto the prepared sheet pan.
-Insert a temperature probe at a 45-degree angle into the top of the meatloaf, avoiding touching the bottom of the tray with the probe.
-Set the probe alarm for 155°F and place the pan on the middle rack of the oven.
+Pack the meat mixture into a 9-by-5-by-3-inch loaf pan.
+Run an offset spatula along the edge of the meatloaf, then turn the meatloaf out onto the prepared sheet pan.
+Remove the loaf pan.
+Insert a temperature probe into the top of the loaf at a 45-degree angle, being careful not to push the tip through to the bottom of the pan.
+Set the thermometer alarm for 155°F and place the pan on the middle rack in the oven.